 The Utah Valley metropolitan communities of Provo and Orem are home to a growing high-tech mecca, including the world headquarters for many computer and technology corporations.
-Google announced April 2013 that Provo will be the third city in the U.S. to enjoy Google Fiber, Google's extremely fast internet service.
+Google announced, April 2013, Provo will be the third city in the U.S. to enjoy Google Fiber, Google's extremely fast Internet service.

 The Provo/Orem area boasts one of the highest standards of living in the country.
 ImprovementCenter.com lists Provo as the number one

 best city for business and career growth and the third best place to

 raise a family.
 The Milken Institute ranked Provo as the seventh best performing city in the nation in a 2013 report.